 You know how you can tell it's Fab Furniture Flippin' Contest time?
 Because you got a notification that I wrote a post.
 You could say I've been taking it REALLY easy this year.
-More on that later, like next week when – GASP – I actually start working again.
-Exciting things in the pipeline that I'll be sharing with you soon.
-I digress.
+More on that later, maybe.
+I have grand plans to write about it now, but honestly … who knows.
+Meh.

-It bothers me to no end when this information is “hidden” – I prefer to just get it out there right in the beginning so you know what's what: I received a free sample of Saltwash to create a project for this contest.
+I prefer to just get this out there right in the beginning so you know what's what: I received a free sample of Saltwash to create a project for this contest.
 I signed up willingly, because I wanted to test the product out – I'd heard some good things!
 All opinions are my own and honest – if I don't like a product, I'll let you know.
 Some or all of the hosts of The Fab Furniture Flippin' Contest receive monetary and/or product compensation from the sponsoring brand, Saltwash, in order to complete their themed projects.
 Saltwash and their sister company, Saltwater Salvage Designs, will also provide the prize package for the contest winner.

 This month's victim

 DUN DUN DUNNNNNN!